-Inspections are conducted by the SSUFSCP.
+The SSUFSCP conducts all inspections.
 Imported products of plant origin are required:

-- to be accompanied by the original phytosanitary certificate (e.g. the Federal Phytosanitary Certificate, PPQ Form 577 issued by USDA's Animal and Plant Health Inspection Service); - should not contain quarantine organisms (in Ukrainian the list contains Latin names of the pests and diseases); - should not originate or be shipped through a quarantine zone notified by a plant protection authority.
+- to be accompanied by the original phytosanitary certificate (e.g., the Federal Phytosanitary Certificate, PPQ Form 577 issued by USDA's Animal and Plant Health Inspection Service); - should not contain quarantine organisms (in Ukrainian, the list contains Latin names of the pests and diseases); - should not originate or be shipped through a quarantine zone notified by a plant protection authority.

-All shipments are subject of standard phytosanitary control by SSUFSCP, which includes document verification and ensuring that quarantine pests are not present in the cargo.
-A certain percent (based on risk-analysis) of batches is subject of selective checks.
+All shipments are subject to standard phytosanitary control by SSUFSCP, which includes document verification and ensuring that quarantine pests are not present in the cargo.
+A certain percentage (based on risk analysis) of batches is subject to selective checks.

 Shipments that fail standard phytosanitary control procedures are detained and isolated.
-They become a subject to extensive phytosanitary controls, i.e., laboratory tests intended to identify whether it has been infested by quarantine organisms.
-If quarantine pests are found alive at the point of entry, the product must be either fumigated a second time or it is refused entry.
+They become subject to extensive phytosanitary controls, i.e., laboratory tests intended to identify whether it has been infested by quarantine organisms.
+If quarantine pests are found alive at the point of entry, the product must be either fumigated a second time or refused entry.
 The local branch of the SSUFSCP conducts the secondary phytosanitary inspection of the cargo at an in-land point of cargo destination to verify compliance with import conditions.
 Products receive the final phytosanitary clearance following the second inspection.